 - Hipster-ific: If you like fancy coffees, cocktail bars on top of car parks, and craft beer, you can find a lot of that and other hipster gems in Lisbon.

-- Great surfing: If you’re into surfing, as many digital nomads are, Lisbon is just over an hour from Peniche and an hour-and-a-half from Nazarè, and around 2-3 hours from the Algarve.
+- Great surfing: If you’re into surfing, as many digital nomads are, Lisbon is just over an hour from Peniche, an hour-and-a-half from Nazarè, and around 2-3 hours from the Algarve.

 Digital Nomad-Friendly Accommodation